easypanel-io/website/docs/04-templates/bookstack/index.md

 ## Description

 BookStack is a simple, self-hosted, easy-to-use platform for organising and storing information.
 The content in BookStack is fully searchable.
-You are able to search at book level or across all books, chapters & pages.
+You are able to search at book level or across all books, chapters &amp; pages.
 BookStack is built using PHP, on top of the Laravel framework and it uses MySQL to store data.

 ## Links